zeevo/zeevo.io.old/content/articles/2020-07-02--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 We have come a long way in terms of how we build websites in the modern age.
-From homebrewed HTML files, to PHP servers, to full JavaScript Web Applications, the web has gotten better and better
+From homebrewed HTML files, to PHP servers, to full JavaScript Web Applications, the web has just gotten better and better.
+The [JAMstack](https://jamstack.org/) is here and it is awesome.
+JAMstack is a combination of **J**avaScript, **A**PIs, and **M**arkdown to build static sites from dynamic content.
+It has a fantastic Developer Experience, increased security, cheap hosting, and extreme performance.

+Today we will be building one of these application using [Gatsby](https://gatsby.org) and [Wordpress](https://wordpress.org/) + [WPGraphQL](https://www.wpgraphql.com/).

 ## Full Stack we are going to use